Joolyter/paul-thesis/README.md

 Further and personal assistance can be found on [kRPC: Remote Procedure Call Server  - Kerbal Space Program Forums](https://forum.kerbalspaceprogram.com/index.php?/topic/130742-15x-to-122-krpc-control-the-game-using-c-c-java-lua-python-ruby-haskell-c-arduino-v048-28th-october-2018/) but kRPC's [Discord server](https://discord.gg/c8c36UM) is much more active.

 ## 3. Joolyter IDE
-Please see the documentation at https://joolyter.github.io/paul-thesis/IDE/docs/html/index.html The Joolyter IDE and Joolyter Demo are completely independent.
+Please see the documentation at [GitHub Pages](https://joolyter.github.io/paul-thesis/IDE/docs/html/index.html).

+The Joolyter IDE and Joolyter Demo are completely independent.
 The IDE has been developed to make debugging and execution of solution scripts more convenient on small screen devices.
 It is written in C# and built in Unity 2019.18.f1.
 The developement was a lot more complex and time consuming as anticipated.
 Thus, if changes are to be made and no knowledge in Unity and Kerbal Space Program exists, I highly recommend to complete DMagic's tutorial on [Unity UI Creation Tutorial - Kerbal Space Program Forums](https://forum.kerbalspaceprogram.com/index.php?/topic/151354-unity-ui-creation-tutorial/) **after** getting comfortable using C# and loading plugins through [Linx' basic video tutorial](https://www.youtube.com/watch?v=i0I7MhOM7mg).
 As DMagic uses different mods as basis for his tutorial links to his [GitHub profile](https://github.com/DMagic1) and [threads on the Kerbal Space Program Forum](https://forum.kerbalspaceprogram.com/index.php?/profile/57416-dmagic/content/&type=forums_topic&change_section=1) are added.

-**Simple File Browser** is developed by Süleyman Yasir Kula.
+**Simple File Browser** is developed by Süleyman Yasir Kula and published under MIT license.
 [Its GitHub repository](https://github.com/yasirkula/UnitySimpleFileBrowser) covers an extensive README file.
 Furthermore, he offers support on the [Unity Forum](https://forum.unity.com/threads/simple-file-browser-open-source.441908/) and [Discord](https://discord.gg/UJJt549AaV).

 Generally the Unity [manual](https://docs.unity3d.com/2019.4/Documentation/Manual/index.html) and [documentation](https://docs.unity3d.com/2019.4/Documentation/ScriptReference/index.html) as well as the [forum](https://forum.unity.com/) offer great support.
 Tutorials on YouTube have often proven to be a good starting point as well.

 To update the docs use [Doxywizard](https://doxygen.nl/manual/doxywizard_usage.html).

 ## 4. Contact
-As I became more and more attatched to the project through the countless hours of fiddling around, I will always do my best to offer support where I can.